 • At the time the student stopped attending this course, was he/she continuing to attend other courses?
 (If no, ask the next question.
-If yes, student is not a withdrawal.)
+If yes, the student is not a withdrawal at that point but could be, if the student doesn't finish the period for which he/ she was scheduled to attend.)

 • At the time of withdrawal, did the student provide written confirmation of anticipated attendance in a later starting, registered course within the term?
 (If no, student is considered a withdrawal, and a Return to Title IV calculation must be completed.
-If yes, no Return to Title IV calculation is required unless the student doesn't attend or quits the future dynamic class.)
+If yes, no Return to Title IV calculation is required; however, should the student not attend or fail to complete the registered course, a Return to Title IV will be required).

-Remember: Recalculation of aid for enrollment-status changes due to deleted or never attended classes is required before any Return to Title IV calculation is completed.
+Remember: Recalculation of aid for enrollment status changes due to dropped or never attended classes is required before any Return to Title IV calculation is completed.